albertllousas/simple-cqrs-with-es/readme.md

  external system during each step, here some solutions:

-- [Transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html): If you use a RDBMS you can create a separate table (event-log), where it will stored the changes to be done in other systems.
-Then, when you have to do a dual write, you create a local transaction where you commit together the changes in your domain and the changes to be propagated in the event-log table.
+- [Transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html): If you use a RDBMS you can create a separate table (out-box), where it will stored the changes to be done in other systems.
+Then, when you have to do a dual write, you create a local transaction where you commit together the changes in your domain and the changes to be propagated in out-box table.
 After that you just need to fetch the events and propagate the changes.
- *Note*: Your projection mechanism will have to handle idempotency and retry mechanisms because the fetch can also fail.
+ *Note*: Your projection mechanism will have to handle idempotency and retry mechanisms because the propagation part can also fail and deliver messages more than once.
 - Use [CDC](https://en.wikipedia.org/wiki/Change_data_capture) tools (change data capture), like Debezium, they will capture and propagate the changes ensuring consistency.
 - Use an event-store in the write side, this will be explained in the following section.